 Hostal Atelier: Set within 5 minutes’ walk of Puerta del Sol and Sevilla Metro Stations, Hostal Atelier features modern air-conditioned rooms with free Wi-Fi.
 Each room has contemporary décor and parquet flooring, a flat-screen TV, a safe, and a private bathroom with shower and free toiletries.

-Hostal Alhambra Suites: Right at the center of the Barrio de las Letras, this hostal offers multilingual staff, a 24-hour front desk and laundry services.
+Hostal Alhambra Suites: Right at the center of the Barrio de las Letras, this hostel offers multilingual staff, a 24-hour front desk and laundry services.
 Set down your bags and unwind in one of the 10 pleasant rooms, featuring a minibar, a rainfall shower, free toiletries, a flat-screen TVs, a desks and a safe.

 Hostal Castilla II: Just a few steps away from Puerta del Sol, this guesthouse offers a nice and comfortable place to rest after exploring the city.
 Step into one of the 23 rooms, where you can take advantage of a balcony or the patio, and Egyptian cotton sheets.

-Hostal Alexis: Located next to Plaza Santa Ana and just 300 metres from Puerta del Sol, it offers modern, air-conditioned rooms with free Wi-Fi.
+Hostal Alexis: Located next to Plaza Santa Ana and just 300 meters from Puerta del Sol, it offers modern, air-conditioned rooms with free Wi-Fi.
 All of them feature white and pink décor while having a safe and a private bathroom with a hairdryer.